nicolaracco/nrblog/README.md

 #To install

 Admin user:
-Edit the 'db/seeds.rb' and change the author fields.
+Copy 'dist/seeds.rb' to 'db/seeds.rb' and edit it to change the author fields.
 So, for example, the line:
         Author.create(:username => 'admin', :email => 'admin@mysite.com', :password => 'adminPass').save
 will become:
         Author.create(:username => 'Nicola', :email => 'nicola@nicolaracco.com', :password => 'myPassword').save